platisd/MyFirstKotlinApp/README.md

 In this study circle we will first get to run a command-line `Hello World` Kotlin program, then go over the basic control flow syntax and finally work on a small assignment.

+## Prerequisites
+* Android Studio 3.0.0 or later
+* JAVA 8
+* A laptop that has the above installed :neckbeard:

 ## Hello World

 ### Install Kotlin to your system